 The 2016 bus capital lease was issued on September 21, 2016 in the amount of \$305,100.
-Interest rates are fixed as 2.6%.
-The District used the proceeds to finance the purchase of three buses.
+Interest rate is fixed as 2.6%.
+The District used the proceeds to finance the purchase of three buses, which are pledged as collateral.
 The General Fund has traditionally been used to liquidate the related debt.